-- Blue Medicare RX PDP
+- Blue Cross/Blue Shield Blue Medicare RX PDP

 - Delta Dental PPO Plus Premier

 - Blue Cross/Blue Shield Blue 20/20

-The Group employs the services of Gallagher Benefit Services, Inc. (GBS) (formerly John R. Sharry Incorporated d/b/a Group Benefits Strategies), to provide certain management, consulting, and technical functions and to audit medical claims paid.
-The current agreement with GBS is for the term ending June 30, 2020, and provides for a monthly fee based on the number of subscribers.
+The Group employs the services of Gallagher Benefit Services, Inc. (GBS) to provide certain management, consulting, and technical functions and to audit medical claims paid.
+The current agreement with GBS is for the term ended June 30, 2020 and provides for a monthly fee based on the number of subscribers.
+The Group voted to extend the contract into fiscal year 2021 at the same effective rate of \$2.50 per subscriber.
 The agreement may be terminated by either party, at any time with 30 days prior, written notice.

 The Group elects a Treasurer who collects payment from member units, pays claims and vendor expenses, oversees investments, and maintains the financial records of the Group.
+These services are provided through a contract with the County of Plymouth for financial oversight and financial/administrative management, for a monthly fee of \$31,500.